Billings, Montana: Rail

 There is currently no service, though until 1979 Amtrak's North Coast Hiawatha stopped at the Billings Depot, serving a Chicago to Seattle route.
 Before Amtrak, Billings was well-served by Northern Pacific, Great Northern, and Chicago, Burlington, and Quincy railroads with direct routes to Kansas City, Denver, Chicago, Great Falls, and the West Coast.
 (Billings was the northern and western terminus for the Chicago, Burlington and Quincy Railroad).

+The Big Sky Passenger Rail Authority was formed in 2020 to advocate for restoring Amtrak's North Coast Hiawatha route.
+In 2023, the organization was awarded $500,000 by the Corridor Identification and Development Program to explore the proposal's logistics and feasibility.
+The North Coast Hiawatha received further recognition from its identification in the 2024 Amtrak Daily Long-Distance Service Study.